xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 As we discussed in the previous sections the hardware lookup results contains various fields like Interface, DestNode, Listener Tag, Flow-type and the hardware NPU data.
 Similarly we can get the output of default flow types as well.
 Policing is done on the LC Hardware ASIC before packets hit RP/LC CPU.
 Each flow policer has default static policer rate value.
 Each flow policer value can be conifgured from 0 (to drop all packet matching classification criteria) to max of 50K PPS as compared to 100k in ASR9k.
 Similar to ASR9k platform, the LPTS policers work on a per NPU basis.
 For example, if the LPTS police value is set to 1000pps for a flow, it means that every NPU on the LC can punt with 1000pps to the CPU for that flow.

 LPTS takes effect on all applications that receive packets from outside the router.
 LPTS functions without any need for customer configuration.
 However, the policer values can be customized if required.
-You should be very careful while changing this default values.

 As we saw the ISIS known default police value is 2100.